HCDigitalScholarship/ds-cookbook/set_up_home_directory.md

 $ sudo -u postgres psql <your-database-name>  < dump.sql
 ```

-Finally, run the Django migrations:
+As a sanity check, run the Django migrations (it shouldn't do anything):
 ```shell
 $ ./manage.py migrate
 ```